Daltonah/Data_Course_HALL/README.md

 And on the eighth day the nerds said "let there be code" another edit of sorts.
 First edit using Rstudio
+Do I not need to use the git add function everytime?